Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

-The conservative CSU is a regional Bavarian party, which plays an important role on the federal level as "sister party" to chancellor Angela Merkel's CDU.
+The conservative CSU is a regional Bavarian party, which plays an important role on the federal level as 'sister party' to the Christian Democrat CDU.

-The CSU traditionally has a comfortable majority of around 50 percent in Bavaria.
-The average age of its 147,000 members is 59, they live mainly in rural areas.
-CSU leaders are known for their beer-swilling populism, they embrace conservative family policies for stay-at-home moms and anti gay marriage; some are euroskeptic, and the party leadership wants foreigner drivers to pay to use German motorways.
-This page provides a collection of DW's latest content the CSU or Bavaria's state premier, Horst Seehofer.
+The CSU traditionally has a comfortable majority in Bavaria.
+The average age of its members is 59, they live mainly in rural areas.
+CSU leaders are known for their beer-swilling populism, they embrace conservative family policies for stay-at-home moms and anti-gay marriage; some are Euroskeptic.
+This page provides a collection of DW's content on the CSU.

 The conservative CDU/CSU has suffered its worst result in a federal election.
 Without Angela Merkel leading the charge, the party's most important driving force was missing.
 Nowhere else is this as evident as in Merkel's own constituency.